georgialoper/vanilla-extract-codemash-2023/pages/6_css-in-js.md

 <!--
 Ultimately, this is what the generated css might look like in the browser.

-Effectively, the css prop or function from these libraries generates the requested CSS and with and returns the classname which is then applied to the element.
+Effectively, the css prop or function from these libraries generates the requested CSS, returns the classname, and applies it to the element.

 click

-Notice the classname contains this hash, this means that this class will only apply to the element that it's meant for (that called the css function).
-Uou don't have to worry about mistyping anything and getting a different similarly named class, or collisions from using the same class names as anything you might not have control over that may be inserted into your document.
-If you have like a cookie banner or something.
+Notice the classname is the literal string - css - suffixed by some hash.
+This means that this class will only apply to the element that it's meant for (being the one that called the css function).
+You don't have to worry about mistyping anything and getting a different similarly named class, or collisions from using a class name intended to be used elsewhere.
 -->

 ---